-->

 RESULTS BOX:

 5. Solve the following problem using integers.
 Jenny has $2.
 She earns $5, spends $10, earns $4, then spends $3.
 How many dollars does she have or owe?
-(Enter an integer in the space below.)

 ANSWER BOX: $